-- Desktop computer kept on desk or table - Laptop computer can be kept on lap also and is portable - Hand-held computer smaller than a laptop and has a touchscreen, such as tablet and smartphone
+- Desktop computer kept on desk or table. - Laptop computer can be kept on lap also and is portable.

+• Smartphone computer - smaller than a laptop and has a touchscreen, such as tablet and smartphone.

 Tell the students that all these types of computers are called Personal Computers or PCs.